ADD ADVENTURE TO YOUR DEGREE

 - Attend a Study Abroad Fair!
 This event happens once per semester and is a great place to learn more about your options

 - Read all the eligibility documentation before you start

-- Meet with an international programs member by emailing email@example.com to schedule an appointment or stop in Dempsey Hall room 202.
+- If you have questions, meet with a study abroad advisor by emailing firstname.lastname@example.org to schedule an appointment or stop in Dempsey Hall room 202.

 - Build your budget and check out financial aid and scholarship resources.

 - Explore available programs

 - Apply for a passport.
 Even if you don’t study abroad it is helpful to have a passport, which is valid for 10 years.

 Students must have a minimum GPA of 2.0, be in good standing, and meet course prerequisites.
 Any campus disciplinary files will also be taken into consideration when determining eligibility.
 College specific group programs may have additional eligibility criteria.